 A person with type 2 diabetes may have too much sugar — also called glucose — in their blood.
 Glucose is the primary source of energy for all cells.

-Type 2 diabetes causes problems with the production or use of insulin, a hormone that breaks down blood glucose.
+Type 2 diabetes causes problems with insulin, a hormone that breaks down blood glucose.
 This means the glucose stays in the bloodstream.

 If a person has too much glucose in their blood, they can experience complications such as: